Industrial Internet of Things (IIoT)

 Internet of Things

-A series of alpha-numeric instructions that direct a CNC machine to perform the necessary sequence of operations to machine a specific workpiece.
+A series of alpha-numeric instructions that direct a CNC machine to perform the necessary sequence of operations to process a specific workpiece.
 Multiple part programs can be stored in a CNC machine at one time.

-programmable logic controllers
+programmable logic controller

 PLCs.
 A processor-driven device that uses logic-based software to provide electrical control to machines.
 Programmable logic controllers are used in factory automation.